 What It Means To Be A Quarterback In Football?

 A quarterback must know all of the in-and-outs of both football teams playing and the rules of the game.
-They are considered an 'on-field coach' as they must run the offensive unit in order to win games.
-The phrase 'quarterbacking' or 'quarterback' something means to take charge of something or a situation much like a quarterback in the game of football.
+They are considered an on-field coach as they must run the offensive unit in order to win games.

 The importance of a quarterback is highlighted by the difference in success between teams with a great quarterback and teams with an average quarterback.
-A major example of this is the New England Patriots, whose past two decades have been filled with 5 Super Bowl Championships, thanks to legendary quarterback Tom Brady.
+Below is a list of some of the most famous quarterbacks in NFL football.